Partner of Nicola Bulley visits scene as diving expert quits search

 He said: “Well, Paul’s extremely obviously upset, he wanted to go and see where the original entry point was again, and the water’s a bit lower than it was originally when Nicola went missing.

-“And I’m just trying to explain what work we’re doing.
+“And it’s just, it’s not a nice place to be.
+And I’m just trying to explain what work we’re doing.
 And give him some confidence that Nicola is not in that river over there.

 “Normally a drowning victim goes to the bottom.
 There was a bit of flow on the river that day.
 But normally we recover them within a few metres.”